revisiontony/LoraMangerWebFrame/README.md

 1.  **Install ComfyUI-Lora-Manager:** Use ComfyUI Manager or install manually from [willmiao/ComfyUI-Lora-Manager](https://github.com/willmiao/ComfyUI-Lora-Manager).
 2.  **Verify it works:** Ensure you can access the manager at `http://127.0.0.1:8000/loras` (or your specific port) in your browser before using this node.
+3. Added my workflows to the github as examples for other users.

 ## Installation